bradsmialek/code-401-java-prework/00-mindset.md

 * Listen to [The Drs.
 Sarah on Impostor Syndrome - Pt 2](https://soundcloud.com/drssarahcare/self-care-with-drs-sarah-the-impostor-syndrome-part-ii) (26 minutes)

 ## Submitting Your Work
-* There will be a discussion assignment on Canvas focusing on mindsets.
+* There is a discussion assignment on Canvas focusing on mindsets.
 * You are to post in that discussion assignment with your thoughts and feelings about these various media.
 * You should write **at least** 2-3 sentences about each item.